fl101/awardfares-blog/_posts/2024-07-02-round-trip-award-flights.md

 tags: [Features, Journey Planner]
 author: Germán
 image: /assets/img/round-trip-award-flights/cover.webp
-hidden: true
 ---

-When redeeming points or miles for free flights, it's common to search for one-way flights only.
-Most portals aren't straightforward or don't allow building round-trip award tickets.
-Plus, it's not clear if there are any benefits to it.
-But it's also a hassle to book two one-way flights, even if they are virtually for free.
+When redeeming points or miles for flights, it's common to think about round trips.
+Most frequent flyer programs prioritize round-trip bookings, and some (like ANA Mileage Club) even restrict one-way redemptions.

+However, AwardFares prioritizes flexibility by defaulting to one-way searches.
+This approach often uncovers more award availability, allowing you to find outbound and return flights independently.
+But we understand the need for round-trip planning, so we've created the Journey Planner to craft seamless multi-leg itineraries.

-However, booking round trips is possible!
-In this guide, we'll discuss some of the tradeoffs and benefits of booking these types of tickets, which programs support them, and how to build a perfect itinerary using AwardFares.
+In this guide, we'll explore the advantages and considerations of both one-way and round-trip award bookings, highlight programs that support each option, and demonstrate how to create your ideal itinerary using the AwardFares Journey Planner.

 ### In This Post
 - [One-way vs. Round-Trip: Which One is Better?](#one-way-vs-round-trip-which-one-is-better)